mbadu1/sql-guidebook/README.md

 ![alt text](image.png)

+Purpose:

+Find all computer science students sorted by gpa.

 Query 2: Aggregation with GROUP BY and HAVING

 Question 2 : Which departments have more than 2 students and what's their average GPA?